Spherical Indecomposable Representations of Lie Superalgebras: Notation, Definitions, and Background

+Let $\g$ be one of the Lie superalgebras $\g\l(m|n)$, $\o\s\p(m|2n)$, $G(1,2)$, $F(1,3)$, or $D(1,2;\alpha)$.
+We refer to these algebras as basic.
 What distinguishes the basic algebras in our list is that they admit an even invariant non-degenerate supersymmetric form.
 Basic superalgebras have many similarities to classical reductive Lie algebras.
 We state what we will need for this paper.

 Given a basic Lie superalgebra $\g$ and a Cartan subalgebra $\h_{\ol{0}}$ of $\g_{\ol{0}}$, we get a generalized root system $(\h_{\ol{0}}^*,\Delta)$, see \cite{serganova1996generalizations}.
 The Weyl group $W$ of $\h_{\ol{0}}$ will act by symmetries on this root system.
 Further, the Borels of $\g$ which contain $\h_{\ol{0}}$ will be in bijection with choices of simple roots in $\Delta$, as in the classical case.